mknx/smarthome/logic.md

 ## sh.scheduler
 ### sh.scheduler.trigger() / sh.trigger()

-This global function could trigger any specified logic by its name. `sh.trigger(name [, by] [, source] [, value] [, dt])` The mandatory `name` defines which logic to trigger.
-With `by` you could specify a name for the calling logic.
+This global function triggers any specified logic by its name. `sh.trigger(name [, by] [, source] [, value] [, dt])` `name` (mandatory) defines the logic to trigger.
+`by`  a name of the calling logic.
 By default its set to 'Logic'.
-The `source` you could name the reason for triggering and with `value` a variable.
+`source` the reason for triggering
+`value` a variable.
-The `dt` option is for a timezone aware datetime object which specifies the triggering time.
-But watch out, if something else triggers that logic before the given datetime, it will not be triggered at the specified time!
-E.g. if you have set the `cycle` attribute to 60 seconds and you cant trigger after the next scheduled execution.
+`dt` timezone aware datetime object, which specifies the triggering time But watch out, if something else triggers that logic before the given datetime, it will not be triggered at the specified time!
+E.g. setting the `cycle` attribute to 60 seconds it does not trigger after the next scheduled execution.

 ### sh.scheduler.change()
-This method allows to change some runtime options of logics. `sh.scheduler.change('alarmclock', active=False)` disables the logic 'alarmclock'.
-Besides the `active` flag you could change: `cron` and `cycle`.
+This method changes some runtime options of the logics. `sh.scheduler.change('alarmclock', active=False)` disables the logic 'alarmclock'.
+Besides the `active` flag, it is possible to change: `cron` and `cycle`.

 ## sh.tools
 The `sh.tools` object provide some useful functions:

 ### sh.tools.ping()
-Pings a computer and return True if the computer respondes and False if not.
+Pings a computer and returns True if the computer responds, otherwise False.
 `sh.office.laptop(sh.tools.ping('hostname'))`

 ### sh.tools.dewpoint()